overture-stack/SONG/sodalite-server/README.md

 Contains code adapted from Corey Hulen https://github.com/coreyhulen/earnstone-id Licensed under Apache License 2.0

 Uses Flywaydb to manage database configuration.
-Be sure to specify an active spring profile in order to select appropriate migration scripts:
+Be sure to specify an active spring profile in order to select appropriate migration scripts (see application.yml):

     --spring.profiles.active=prod (PostgreSQL)
     --spring.profiles.active=dev  (in-memory h2)

-This will eventually be taken care of in the startup bash scripts
+This will eventually be taken care of in the startup bash scripts.
 ## Build

 ```bash